 - WEST: The wild west is windier, wavier, and less developed.
 A good choice for hiking, traditional culture, and untouched beaches.

-Airports: There are three international airports on Sardinia – Alghero, Cagliari, and Olbia (the closest for the Costa Smeralda).
-There are also regional airport at Arbatax-Tortoli and Oristano.
+Airports: There are three international airports in Sardinia – Alghero, Cagliari, and Olbia (the closest to Costa Smeralda).
+There are also regional airports at Arbatax-Tortoli and Oristano.

 Bus: Check ARST for timetables.

 Train: See Sardegna In Blog for train routes and information.